 5. Oudezijds Voorburgwal

-There are also plenty of Amsterdam museums and other attractions to check out in this area such as the Our Lord in the Attic Museum, a hidden Catholic church established when practicing Catholicism was prohibited in Amsterdam.
+There are also plenty of Amsterdam museums and other attractions in this area, such as the Our Lord in the Attic Museum, a hidden Catholic church established when practicing Catholicism was prohibited in Amsterdam.

 See Related: Best Food Tours in Amsterdam